The Spectral Approach to Linear Rational Expectations Models: Wiener-Hopf Factorization

 \section{Wiener-Hopf Factorization}

-The approach we have taken at the end of the last section is well understood in the theory of convolution equations \citep{gf}.
+The approach we have taken in the last section is well understood in the theory of convolution equations \citep{gf}.
 The requisite factorization of $M(z)$ into two parts, a part to solve like the Cagan model and a part to solve like the autoregressive model, is known as a Wiener-Hopf factorization \citep{wh}.
 In this section, we state the basic concepts and properties of Wiener-Hopf factorization that we will need.

 \begin{defn} Let $\mathcal{W}$ be the class of functions $M:\mathbb{T}\rightarrow\mathbb{C}$ defined by

 where $M_s\in\mathbb{C}$ for $s\in\mathbb{Z}$ and $\sum_{s=-\infty}^\infty |M_s|<\infty$.
 Define $\mathcal{W}_\pm\subset\mathcal{W}$ to be the class of functions \eqref{eq:W} with $M_s=0$ for $s\lessgtr0$.
 The sets $\mathcal{W}^{m\times n}$, $\mathcal{W}^{m\times n}_\pm$ are defined as the sets of matrices of size $m\times n$ populated by elements of $\mathcal{W}$ and $\mathcal{W}_\pm$ respectively. \end{defn}